 The Lyn Huxford Center for Community Service aims to provide experiential learning and enriching service to engage McKendree University and its students with both their local and global communities.
 We strive to develop socially responsible global citizens.
 This is done through academic coursework, service experiences, educational programming and opportunities for personal growth.

-Please see Awards for information regarding the CCS Scholarship, due January 11th,
+Please see the "Awards" tab on the left for information regarding the LHCCS Scholarship,

 Community Service and Outreach